 Ethos & Values

-St. Mary's Church of England Primary School provides education based on the principles and practices of the Church of England.
+St. Mary's Church of England Primary School, part of The Good Shepherd Trust, provides education based on the principles and practices of the Church of England.
 Christian values underpin all aspects of the school.

 Combining a contemporary education with old fashion values, we aim to nurture and maximise the full learning potential of each child, and foster their spiritual, moral, cultural, mental and physical development.
 With our over-arching values: wisdom, hope, community and respect, we aim to:

 - help children to learn that courtesy, good manners and consideration for others are very important qualities;